DhruvanarayanaKR/DhruvanarayanaKR/README.md

 ## 🛠️ Projects & Highlights
 - **Smart Surveillance System using ESP32-CAM**
-  Motion detection, temperature sensing, and real-time alerts
+  Motion detection, temperature sensing, and real-time alerts -**NLP ChatBot in Java**
+  All in one companion
 - **Backend APIs with Spring Boot**
   Built structured REST APIs with layered architecture
 - **Medical Imaging Project**